joshuasrichardson/AntHillSearch/README.md

 about where agents are and site values.
 This interface also allows more user controls than the other interfaces.
-All parameters can still be manually set by the user as is shown for the ColonySimulation in the "Parameters" section above, but different default values apply.
+All parameters can still be manually set by the user as is shown for the LiveSimulation in the "Parameters" section above, but different default values apply.

 ### UserInterface